TIOH Organization

 • Prepares letters of authorization and other official documentation for heraldic items

-• Prepares replies to inquiries concerning current and historic heraldic items and advises units of requirements for insignia and flags
+• Prepares replies to inquiries concerning current and historic heraldic items and advises Army units of requirements for insignia and flags

 Heraldic Design Division